jwidess/wafer-mask/README.md

 - **Thin Film Physics:**
   - Use wavelength-dependent refractive indices (dispersion) for SiO₂ and Si.
   - Add support for multiple film layers or arbitrary stackups.
-(This would be awesome!)
+(This would be really awesome!)
   - Model polarization effects and absorption more accurately.

 - **Reflections:**